 To build your digital applications, you have to select which channels to address.
 Two years ago, when mobile traffic became higher than desktop, native applications were the obvious choice.
 However, with more os and IOT devices, cross-channel apps have now become a must-have.

-Building such cross-channel digital applications is possible through some frameworks to build digital applications.
-While they require some learning curve, these frameworks ensure you to have more sustainable applications, with less maintenance costs.
+With some frameworks, you can build cross-channel digital applications.
+While they require some learning curve, these frameworks deliver more sustainable applications, with less maintenance costs.

 Ionic stands for one of the best application framework.

 The free edition, under a MIT opensource licence, onboards a powerful set of tools to build your cross-platforms applications.

 Ionic offers a complete documentation to dig deeper into the framework.
 In addition, it onboards full design capabilities through CSS3.

 Also, the native Ionic API works with a large number of platforms.
 Consequently this framework is a good choice for integrating apps into existing ecosystems.

 Pretty recent framework, Flutter is made by Google and based on Google’s portable UI toolkit.